Less than 10% of strategies effectively formulated are effectively executed. – Fortune Magazine

-Bossidy and Charan put it this way: "A contemporary strategic plan must be an action plan that business leaders can rely on to reach their business objectives.
-In creating it, you as a leader have to ask whether and how your organization can do the things that are needed to achieve its goals .
+Bossidy and Charan put it this way: “A contemporary strategic plan must be an action plan that business leaders can rely on to reach their business objectives.
+In creating it, you as a leader have to ask whether and how your organization can do the things that are needed to achieve its goals.
 To have realism in your strategy you have to link it to your people process: Do you have the right people in place to execute the strategy?
-You've got to link your strategic plans specifics to your operating plan, so that the moving multiple parts of the organization are aligned to get you where you want to go."
+You’ve got to link the specifics of your strategic plan to your operating plan so that the moving multiple parts of the organization are aligned to get you where you want to go.”

 Best Practice #3: